IppClub/Dora-SSR/README.md

      - 3. Start game development.

-- Hard core development
+- Engine project development

-   For the installation and configuration of Dorothy SSR project development, see [Official Documents](under-construction) for details.
+   For the installation and configuration of Dorothy SSR project development, see [Official Documents](https://dorothy-ssr.net/docs/tutorial/dev-configuration) for details.

 <br>